 On the very wettest days of field-testing, my “waterproof” membrane glove got saturated nearly as fast as my non-membraned glove.
 Water seems to always find a way in, especially when you need to remove your gloves.
 The real difference was when the rain stopped: the ultra-breathable glove with no membrane dries much faster, while the membrane glove remained wet until it was finally placed on a heat source.

-I ultimately abandoned “waterproof” membranes, having come to the conclusion that maximum breathability gives a glove its widest range of climatic versatility and comfort.
+I ultimately abandoned “waterproof” membranes (for now), having come to the conclusion that maximum breathability gives a glove its widest range of climatic versatility and comfort.
 Waterproof membranes are really just a "plastic-bag-on-your-hand" strategy of waterproofing.
 A better approach to "water-proofing" of ski gloves focuses on proper tanning and treatment of the leather, proper DWR (durable water repellent) treatment of the nylon, use of premium thread between sections of the gloves, proper closure system at the wrist, and most importantly, highest quality skill in stitching the seams.

 Someday, when we find a "waterproof-breathable" membrane insert that works to our satisfaction, we will offer them in our gloves.
 We are working on it.
 Stay tuned.

 To further advance our gloves' breathability we focused on the following variables:

 Toughness: Our focus on toughness has four parts:

 Dexterity and Grip: Perhaps the most unique aspect of Free the Powder Gloves is our focus on dexterity and grip for a cold weather insulated glove.
 To achieve the best results we employ the following: